FlyDogFan/OMOOC2py/draft/how2gitbook.md

 - Git
 - Calibre

->Some problems I face  in this part
+>Some problems I faced in this part
 >
 >  1. Can't use "npm install gitbook-cli -g" to setup gitbook-cli.
 >